1EastonJ/eastonj.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Below are the research projects I have contributed to.
+Click on each to learn more.
       filters:
         folders:
           - project
     design:
-      view: article-grid
+      view: article-list
-      fill_image: false
+      fill_image: true
-      columns: 3
+      columns: 1
+      card_style:
+        layout: horizontal  # Cards are displayed in a rectangular layout
+        spacing: '2rem'  # Adds spacing between cards
+        image_position: left  # Images are on the left
 ---